Embed-ML/EmbedIA/README.md

 ## Workflow 🔨 <A NAME="workflow"></A>
-For the conversion and use of Neural Network models in microcontrollers using embedia, the following workflow must be followed:
+For the conversion and use of Neural Network models in microcontrollers using EmbedIA, the following workflow must be followed:

 1. <strong>Generation of the model:</strong> Architecture selection, network hyperparameters and training data.
 2. <strong>Training:</strong> Neural Network Training Using Tensorflow/Keras in Python.